oscci/new-theme/_pages/about.md

 Reproducible Research Oxford is the local node of the [UK Reproducibility Network](https://twitter.com/ukrepro).
-The project is led by a group of researchers at the University of Oxford.
+The project is supported by a group of researchers at the University of Oxford.

 ### The steering committee